LaunchCodeEducation/data-analysis-curriculum/content/cleaning-spreadsheets/exercises/_index.md

 ### Inconsistent Data

-Not only did we have duplicate emails within the dataset but there are also invalid and inconsistent emails.
+1. Not only did we have duplicate emails within the dataset but there are also invalid and inconsistent emails.
 Apply conditional formatting to ensure that all emails contain an `@`.
    - Also check to make sure emails do not start with an `@` sign as that is also invalid.
+1. The `transaction_total` column also has some inconsistencies.
+   - All columns contain a `$` sign.
+This might make analysis difficult later on.
+These should be removed from all cells within the column.
+You can do so by selecting column M, clicking on `Format` > `Number` > `Number`.

 ## Submitting Your Work

-When finished make sure to push your changes up to GitHub.
+When finished store a copy of the spreadsheet within your google drive.

-Copy the link to your GitHub repository and paste it into the submission box in Canvas for **Exercises: Cleaning Data** and click *Submit*.
+Copy the link to your spreadsheet and paste it into the submission box in Canvas for **Exercises: Cleaning Data** and click *Submit*.